Wisdom teeth emerge between the ages of 17 to 21. They erupt at the very back of the mouth and complete our standard set of 32 teeth.

 If your wisdom teeth do not erupt fully from the gums, they are called impacted or partially impacted teeth.
 They often erupt at a different angle than your other teeth, and their roots can push into another tooth.
 Or, they may erupt and stick out halfway.

 These teeth create holes or spaces that can trap food particles, leading to oral infections.
 An infected mouth will feel uncomfortable and develop a bad odor.
-You might even suffer from gum inflammation if you do not treat the issue promptly.
+You might even have inflamed gums if you do not treat the issue promptly.

 Wisdom Teeth Are Difficult To Clean